tango-crypto/cardano-wallet-js/README.md

         }
     }

-If you start delegating (see Stake pool section [bellow](#stake-pool)) the action will not take effect inmediatelly but the `next` property will indicate when the delegation will finally take effect.
+If you start delegating (see [Stake pool section](#stake-pool)) the action will not take effect inmediatelly but the `next` property will indicate when the delegation will finally take effect.
 The delegation meanwhile should look like this:

     {